-6. check the identification details before commencing the interventional procedure in accordance with local policies and procedures 7. obtain valid consent for the procedure in accordance with national and local guidelines 8. communicate with the individual / key people to facilitate their understanding of and co-operation with the examination 9. establish the individual's capacity to understand the procedure with the help of key people if necessary 10. clearly explain the procedure and possible outcomes, including risk, benefits, limitations and alternatives 11. respect the individual's privacy, dignity, beliefs and decisions 12. review the clinical history for factors which might contraindicate the procedure 13. assess the individual for contra-indications to any medicines to be used in the examination and for any relevant allergies, and take appropriate action 14. ensure appropriate and recent imaging is available and assess relevant images and information prior to performing the procedure to confirm the location of the region/structure(s) of interest 15. make an assessment of the individual's emotional needs and respond appropriately 16. ensure that relevant checklists are completed prior to the procedure in line with local and national policies to highlight any potential problems before the procedure begins 17. select the correct equipment for the procedure according to national and local guidelines and protocols 18. take appropriate precautions to ensure a clean or aseptic technique as required 19. ensure the individual is in an appropriate position and is as comfortable as possible for the procedure 20. administer local anaesthetic if required according to local and national guidelines
+4. ensure the environment is conducive to maintaining the privacy and dignity of the individual 5. introduce yourself and other members of staff present during the examination 6. check the identification details before commencing the interventional procedure in accordance with local policies and procedures 7. obtain valid consent for the procedure in accordance with national and local guidelines 8. communicate with the individual / key people to facilitate their understanding of and co-operation with the examination 9. establish the individual's capacity to understand the procedure with the help of key people if necessary 10. clearly explain the procedure and possible outcomes, including risk, benefits, limitations and alternatives 11. respect the individual's privacy, dignity, beliefs and decisions 12. review the clinical history for factors which might contraindicate the procedure 13. assess the individual for contra-indications to any medicines to be used in the examination and for any relevant allergies, and take appropriate action 14. ensure appropriate and recent imaging is available and assess relevant images and information prior to performing the procedure to confirm the location of the region/structure(s) of interest 15. make an assessment of the individual's emotional needs and respond appropriately 16. ensure that relevant checklists are completed prior to the procedure in line with local and national policies to highlight any potential problems before the procedure begins 17. select the correct equipment for the procedure according to national and local guidelines and protocols 18. take appropriate precautions to ensure a clean or aseptic technique as required

-21. take appropriate steps to minimise the risk of we related disorders ork- 22. ensure the procedure is carried out correctly and accordance with local policies and procedures d in 23. where required by the procedure, obtain any samples and label containers according to local guidelines and protocols 24. ensure all images are acquired, stored and transferred in line with local guidelines and protocols 25. ensure dressings are applied where appropriate after the procedure 26. ensure immediate post-procedure observations carried out according to national and local guidelines and protocols are 27. recognise and respond to a deterioration in the individual's clinical condition in line with relevan national and local guidelines and protocols t 28. provide the individual with information relating the procedure and aftercare where necessary to 29. explain the process for obtaining results 30. document the procedure according to national a local guidelines and protocols and
+19. ensure the individual is in an appropriate position and is as comfortable as possible for the procedure 20. administer local anaesthetic if required according to local and national guidelines 21. take appropriate steps to minimise the risk of work- related disorders 22. ensure the procedure is carried out correctly and in accordance with local policies and procedures 23. where required by the procedure, obtain any samples and label containers according to local guidelines and protocols 24. ensure all images are acquired, stored and transferred in line with local guidelines and protocols 25. ensure dressings are applied where appropriate after the procedure 26. ensure immediate post-procedure observations are carried out according to national and local guidelines and protocols 27. recognise and respond to a deterioration in the individual's clinical condition in line with relevant national and local guidelines and protocols 28. provide the individual with information relating to the procedure and aftercare where necessary 20 combine the process for abtaining year.
+29. explain the process for obtaining results 20. do a una conte the annua content a continua to motive a level of 30. document the procedure according to national and local guidelines and protocols